Optemization placed 3rd at Notion's SF Hackathon! Here's what two days, four people, and almost no sleep looked like

 What this means if you work with us

-We did this because building is the part we actually enjoy.
-Nobody had to be talked into giving up a weekend to wrestle with a brand-new platform.
+We entered this hackathon because building is part of our DNA.
+Nobody had to be convinced to give up a weekend to wrestle with a brand-new platform.
 That's just who we are when something new and interesting lands.

 📸: Photo by Boris Zharkov.

-And that instinct is the same one that shows up in client work.
-When Notion ships something, we're not reading about it months later, we're building on it the week it drops.
+And that instinct is the same one that shows up in our client work.
+When Notion ships something, we're not reading about it months later, we're building on it from the time it drops.
 For most teams, that's the hard part.
-Notion keeps moving, new features, new primitives, new capabilities, and keeping a workspace current ends up being a job nobody actually signed up for.
+Notion keeps moving, new features, new primitives, new capabilities, and keeping a workspace current ends up being a full time job nobody actually signed up for.
 We did sign up for it.
-The same energy that got four of us through a 48-hour build is what we bring to workspaces every week: spot what's new, work out what's worth using, and put it to work before it's old news.
+The same energy that got four of us through a 48-hour build is what we bring to our client workspaces every week: spot what's new, work out what's worth using, and put it to work before it's old news.

 So if you want a team that stays this close to what Notion can do, let's talk.